zhangtaihao/pap/README.txt

 Author: Taihao Zhang
 Email: jason@zth.me

-The Pap framework is a PHP application framework for building web applications oriented towards
+The Pap framework is a PHP application framework for building configurable & easily deployed web applications.
+This system intentionally only provides an application handler architecture, without any external database libraries, so that the application has no unnecessary dependencies.
+It is the responsibility of the result application to specify how to define the configuration, beyond a basic XML configuration structure to leverage the built-in automatic object factory for initializing an application.

  System requirements